QuChunhe/study/DistributedSystem.md

 The consistency model has to determine whether client B sees the write from client A or not.

+There are two methods to define and categorize consistency models;
+* Issue: Issue method describes the restrictions that define how a process can issue operations.
+* View: View method which defines the order of operations visible to processes.

+two main reasons for replicating; reliability and performance.
+Reliability can be achieved in a replicated file system by switching to another replica in the case of the current replica failure.
+The replication also protects data from being corrupted by providing multiple copies of data on different replicas.
+It also improves the performance by dividing the work.
+While replication can improve performance and reliability, it can cause consistency problems between multiple copies of data.
+The multiple copies are consistent if a read operation returns the same value from all copies and a write operation as a single atomic operation (transaction) updates all copies before any other operation takes place.

+可靠性
+* 节点损坏。一个副本所在服务器不能响应，则切换到另一个副本所在服务器
+* 数据损坏。

+读性能
+* 平衡负载，减小等待时间
+* 并行读取，

 [Eventually Consistent](https://www.allthingsdistributed.com/2007/12/eventually_consistent.html)

 [Availability & Consistency](https://www.infoq.com/news/2008/01/consistency-vs-availability/)

+Inconsistency can be tolerated for two reasons: for improving read and write performance under highly concurrent conditions and for handling partition cases where a majority model would render part of the system unavailable even though the nodes are up and running.

+two ways of looking at consistency： One is from the developer / client point of view; how they observe data updates.
+The second way is from the server side; how updates flow through the system and what guarantees systems can give with respect to updates.

 https://www.infoq.com/architecture/presentations/
 [Consistency vs. availability: eventual consistency by Werner Vogels](https://www.infoq.com/news/2008/01/consistency-vs-availability/)